-So my first task was to reset the project and reorganize it into a more logical work-stream structure.
+So my first task was to reset the project and reorganize it into a more logical work-stream structure to recruit a winning team.
 I was able to let some managers go, and they were eagerly snapped up by colleagues elsewhere in the company.
 I recruited all the new work-stream managers internally, mostly from the existing project team.

-I gave my work-streams a lot more autonomy than before and they had a lot more freedom over how they ran their delivery programmes.
-But I had found from experience that delegated authority only works if the centre is small but powerful.
+I gave my work-streams a lot more autonomy than before and they had a lot more freedom over how they ran their delivery programs.
+But I had found from experience that delegated authority only works if the center is small but powerful.
 That’s where I concentrated my recruitment

-I was looking for two contrasting sets of recruits.
+I was looking for two contrasting sets of recruits to have a winning team.
 Firstly, some wise heads with enough experience to spot problems early and give me good advice.
 Secondly, a team of energetic, persistent youngsters who I could rely on to monitor progress.
 I needed them to pester the delivery teams to report progress consistently and surface issues early.

 For this latter group, I went to the company’s internal apprentices – teenagers straight from school, and new university graduates.
 They weren’t afraid of anybody and they wouldn’t take no for an answer.